Lydia Ko completes 'Cinderella-like story' by winning Women's British Open soon after Olympic gold

 Korda was up on the 17th green and heard the cheers for Ko, just before making bogey after hitting her second into the Road Hole bunker.

-Korda needed eagle at the last — she could only make par — leaving Vu as the only player able to deny Ko the perfect end to what has proved a perfect summer.
+Korda needed eagle at the last — she could only make par — leaving Vu as the only player able to deny Ko the fairy-tale end to what has proved a perfect summer.

 “Here I am as a three-time major champion,” said Ko, to a backdrop of squawking seagulls.
 “It's so surreal.”